sagun03/Arena/frontend/README.md

-# ARENA Frontend
+# IdeaAudit Frontend

-Next.js 16 frontend for the ARENA platform.
+Next.js 16 frontend for the IdeaAudit platform.

 ## Setup